SmartData-Polito/gnn-for-darknet/README.md

 The `notebook` folder contains Jupyter notebooks that demonstrate how to reproduce the experiments described in the paper.
 Each notebook corresponds to a specific experiment and provides step-by-step instructions and explanations.
 The notebooks are designed to be self-contained and easy to follow.

-- The notebook `00_dataset_characterization` contains the main codes to characterized both the filtered dataset (total and on daily basis) and the resulting temporal graph.
+- The notebook [`00_dataset_characterization`](notebooks/00_dataset_characterization.ipynb) contains the main codes to characterized both the filtered dataset (total and on daily basis) and the resulting temporal graph.

-- The notebook `01_dataset_generation` contains the main codes to (i) process raw traces filtering unwanted data; (ii) generate bipartite graphs from filtered traces and extract node features; (iii) generate textual corpora which will be processed by NLP algorithms.
+- The notebook [`01_dataset_generation`](notebooks/01_dataset_generation.ipynb) contains the main codes to (i) process raw traces filtering unwanted data; (ii) generate bipartite graphs from filtered traces and extract node features; (iii) generate textual corpora which will be processed by NLP algorithms.

-- The notebook `02_embeddings_generation` contains the main codes to (i) prduce NLP embeddings through i-DarkVec; (ii) prduce (t)GNN embeddings without node features; (iii) prduce (t)GNN embeddings with node features; (iv) produce embeddings to evaluate the impact of the parameters (history and training epochs).
+- The notebook [`02_embeddings_generation`](notebooks/02_embeddings_generation.ipynb) contains the main codes to (i) prduce NLP embeddings through i-DarkVec; (ii) prduce (t)GNN embeddings without node features; (iii) prduce (t)GNN embeddings with node features; (iv) produce embeddings to evaluate the impact of the parameters (history and training epochs).

-- The notebook `03_classification` contains the main codes to run the final k-Nearest-Neighbors classification pipeline.
+- The notebook [`03_classification`](notebooks/03_classification.ipynb) contains the main codes to run the final k-Nearest-Neighbors classification pipeline.
 The main experiments are: (i) Main table with classification performance; (ii) impact of History parameter -- temporal aspect of tGNN; (iii) Impact of training epochs for incremental training.

 ## Data Structure

-## Documentation
+## API Reference

+Please, refer to the [API reference](docs/documentation.md) for the complete code documentation.